csariyildiz/csariyildiz.github.io/_posts/linux/4-file-management-practices.md

-# File Management Practices

 ## Table Of Contents
+1. Creating Files And Directories
+2. Hard Links And Soft Links
+3. Standard Streams
+4. Pipes, Wildcards And Globbing

+## Tasks

 ## 1. Creating Files And Directories
-## 2. Hard Links And Soft Links
-## 3. Standard Streams
-## 4. Pipes, Wildcards And Globbing

-## 1. Creating Files And Directories

-### Tasks:

-1. Creating Files:
-* Use the touch command to create empty files.
-* Use the cp command to copy files.
-* Use the vi editor to create and edit files.

-2. Creating Directories:

-* Use the mkdir command to create new directories.

-3. File and Directory Operations:

-* Identify the current user with the whoami command.
-* Display the current directory with the pwd command.
-* Create multiple files (jerry, kramer, george) using the touch command.
-* List files in the directory using the ls -l and ls -ltr commands.
-* Copy a file (jerry) to multiple new files (lex, clark, lewis) using the cp command.
-* Create and edit a file (homer) using the vi editor and save the changes.
-* Create multiple files (bart, lisa, marge) using the touch command.
-* Verify the current directory with the pwd command.
-* Create multiple directories (seinfeld, superman, simpsons) using the mkdir command.
-* Navigate to the /etc directory using the cd command.
-* Attempt to create a file (test123) in the /etc directory and understand permission issues (permission denied as root owns it).
-* Display the current directory with the pwd command.
-* Make your user able to write /etc directory.
-* Verify permission.
-* Create a file named  example.txt in /etc with user and write into it.
-* Delete the file.
-Remove the permission.

-### Answers:

 1. **Creating Files:**
-    -   Use the `touch` command to create empty files.
+    -   Use the touch command to create empty files.
-    -   Use the `cp` command to copy files.
+    -   Use the cp command to copy files.
-    -   Use the `vi` editor to create and edit files.
+    -   Use the vi editor to create and edit files.

 2. **Creating Directories:**
-    -   Use the `mkdir` command to create new directories.
+    -  Use the mkdir command to create new directories.

 3. **File and Directory Operations:**
-    -   Identify the current user with the `whoami` command.
+    -   Identify the current user with the whoami command.
-    -   Display the current directory with the `pwd` command.
+    -   Display the current directory with the pwd command.
-    -   Create multiple files (`jerry`, `kramer`, `george`) using the `touch` command.
+    -   Create multiple files (jerry, kramer, george) using the touch command.
-    -   List files in the directory using the `ls -l` and `ls -ltr` commands.
+    -   List files in the directory using the ls -l and ls -ltr commands.
-    -   Copy a file (`jerry`) to multiple new files (`lex`, `clark`, `lewis`) using the `cp` command.
+    -   Copy a file (jerry) to multiple new files (lex, clark, lewis) using the cp command.
-    -   Create and edit a file (`homer`) using the `vi` editor and save the changes.
+    -   Create and edit a file (homer) using the vi editor and save the changes.
-    -   Create multiple files (`bart`, `lisa`, `marge`) using the `touch` command.
+    -   Create multiple files (bart, lisa, marge) using the touch command.
-    -   Verify the current directory with the `pwd` command.
+    -   Verify the current directory with the pwd command.
-    -   Create multiple directories (`seinfeld`, `superman`, `simpsons`) using the `mkdir` command.
+    -   Create multiple directories (seinfeld, superman, simpsons) using the mkdir command.
-    -   Navigate to the `/etc` directory using the `cd` command.
+    -   Navigate to the /etc directory using the cd command.
-    -   Attempt to create a file (`test123`) in the `/etc` directory and understand permission issues (permission denied as root owns it).
+    -   Attempt to create a file (test123) in the /etc directory and understand permission issues (permission denied as root owns it).
-    -   Display the current directory with the `pwd` command.
+    -   Display the current directory with the pwd command.
-    -   chmod o+w /etc
+    -   Make your user able to write /etc directory.
-    -   vi example.txt
+    -   Verify permission.
+    -   Create a file named  example.txt in /etc with user and write into it.
+    -   Delete the file.
+Remove the permission.

-## 2. Understanding and Creating Links
+## 2. Hard Links And Soft Links

-### Tasks:
 1.  **Understanding and Creating Soft Links:**
     -   Create a soft link and observe its behavior when the target file is removed.
     -   Use the `pwd` command to display the current directory.